devtty/bhtms/ModerneSoftwareentwicklung/MS/neb27t/README.md

-# neb27q Project
+# neb27t Project

-neb27q is just a small simple show case which uses JAX-RS and Jsoup to parse the next departure of the "Heidekrautbahn" from Wandlitz-Hauptbahnhof
+neb27t is just a small simple show case which uses REST-Client put the next departure of the "Heidekrautbahn" from Wandlitz-Hauptbahnhof on a LaMetric-Device.